 - Template ~ you can use mine from my Free library (get password below) Files are in fcm, svg, and pdf format.

 Step 1 – upload the free Easter template

 Upload the free template to your cutter.
 In this project, I used a lot of scraps that I had.
 I hate wasting the bits and pieces leftover from other projects so I was super excited to be able to use them.

 There are some great techniques t to use up scraps using the power of your Scan N Cut.
 The scan function makes it super easy to place your files EXACTLY where you want them to make the most of your leftover craft materials.

 Scan your card-stock to make it easy to place the file.
 I cut the eyes and nose out first.
-When using vinyl remember to set your machine so that it only does a kiss cut (more info).
+When using vinyl remember to set your machine so that it only does a kiss cut / half cut (more info here).

 Don’t forget to do a test cut!